intel-cloud/cosbench/BUILD.md

 5. In COSBench, 3 folders under "dist" folder for plugins should be included: "main", "osgi" and "osgi\libs".
 After added those folders, then apply changes.

 6. Those error signs should disappear, then the development environment is ready.

+7. After applied modifications on one project, just generate the plugins by right clicking the project, and select "export... -> Plug-in Development -> Deployable plugins and fragments", and set the "Directory" to "dist\osgi" folder.
+Then the plugins libary will be placed at "dist\osgi\plugins" folder.

+8. One script called "pack.cmd" or "pack.sh" could help generate one delivable package by passing it the version number.

 == END ==